filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 Given NI-PoRep removes onchain interaction, `SealRandomness` verification becomes more difficult, but still necessary to protect the chain against the same class of attacks mentioned above.

 We set up a validity time window which holds for all the sectors committed onchain together.
-We set this time window to be  `sealChallengeEarliest` = 30 days, which is coherent with the current `MaxProveCommitDuration` as per FIP-0013.
+We call this time window to be  `sealChallengeEarliest` epochs and set its value to be the number of epochs in 30 days, which is coherent with the current `MaxProveCommitDuration` as per FIP-0013.

 This means that, if PC1, PC2, C1, C2 happen locally over time resulting into different sectors sealed in different moments in time and committed on-chain at the end of the process, all sectors committed together should have a randomness which is not older than  `sealChallengeEarliest` epochs in the past.
 As a result, a NI-PoRep step needs to be completed within `sealChallengeEarliest` epochs overall to be valid.